Conciliation Register

 Year |

-On being advised of the complaint, the company agreed to participate in conciliation.
+On being advised of the complaint, the insurance company indicated a willingness to try to resolve the complaint by conciliation.

 Act |